 In 2015, the City initiated a pilot project to test the feasibility of constructing an advanced water purification facility (AWPF) to maximize quantity and reliability of potable supplies by purifying tertiary treated effluent produced by the VWRF and optimizing its potable reuse, rather than discharging into the SCRE.
-The pilot facility operated for 9 months and produced favorable results, indicating highly reliable purification technologies, relatively steady and controlled operational needs and costs, and the absence of risk to public health and safety.
-As a result, the City is proposing to construct a full-scale AWPF as a component of VenturaWaterPure to augment the City's water supplies and increase local water supply reliability to meet projected future demands, and to divert discharges from the SCRE to water reclamation uses consistent with the Consent Decree.
+The pilot facility operated for 9 months and produced favorable results, indicating highly reliable purification technologies, providing information on operational needs and costs, and the absence of risk to public health and safety.
+As a result, the City is proposing to construct a full-scale AWPF.